Our FamilyJuly 15, 2016

 Seniors go to hospitals for emergencies, but where should they go for long-term senior care?
 As they live longer, what goals and trade-offs do seniors face, and who will help them fulfill those choices?
 Dr. Atul Gawande is a surgeon, author, and professor.
 He is also a son, father, and humanitarian.
 In 2014, he wrote Being Mortal, a New York Times #1 bestseller.
-In it, Dr. Gawande explores America’s changing senior services and shares personal stories of decisions about good care.
+In it, Dr. Gawande explores America’s changing senior care services and shares personal stories of decisions about good care.

 I heard of Being Mortal at a summer party.
 The sun began to set; light filtered through the trees.
 I took a break from the crowd, walked out on a sturdy wood pier, and admired a slow deep river.
 A wife and husband joined me.
 We introduced ourselves, and I told them about Shady Oaks.
 The wife smiled wide and said I absolutely had to read Being Mortal.
 We talked more.
 I noted the title and later looked it up.
 On Amazon, it had a 5 star average, with over 5,000 reviews.

 Why is this book important?
 Modern medicine helps us live longer than ever.
 At the time of America’s founding, people over 65 comprised 2% of the population.
 That number is 14% today.
 85% of them live separately from their children.
 By age 80, we lose 25-50% of our muscle weight.
 By age 85, 40% of us have dementia.
 Each year, 350,000 people fall and break a hip, with 40% entering nursing homes, and 20% never able to walk again.
 Dr. Gawande describes today’s pattern of decline as “like a hilly road down a mountain.
 The road can have vertiginous drops but also long patches of recovered ground,” or it is like “a long, slow fade.”